vacu9708/Guitar-tuner/README.md

 * If the frequency of the instrument measured is higher than the target frequency(that is, when the sound of the instrument is higher than the target sound) the ***LED*** on the right is turned on.
 When it's opposite, the ***LED*** on the left is turned on.
 When the sound of the instrument and the target sound are almost the same, both ***LEDs*** are turned on which means tuning has been done well.

 ## Devices used
+* **Arduino**
 * **LEDs** to show the direction to tune, that is, whether to raise or lower the pitch
 * **Switches** to change the mode of tuner
 * **Adjustable resistance** to change the target note
 * **Piezoelectric element** to play the target note to help tuning
-* **Bluetooth** to receive the frequency data from the phone
+* **Bluetooth** to receive the frequency data from a phone
 * **7-segments** to show the current target note

 ## Difficulties I went through making it
 As far as I knew, the piezoelectric element was a bi-directional element where sound is made when electricity flows through it and also electricity is made by pressure including the pressure by sound.
 But the effect of the piezoelectric element of making electricity by sound, which is one of the two effects, didn't work.
 I didn't know the reason.
-So I changed the plan to measuring the frequency from the phone and sending it to the tuner by Bluetooth.
+So I changed the plan to measuring the frequency from a phone and sending it to the tuner by Bluetooth.
 The most difficult problem that took much time to solve was that arduino(atmega128) can only receive 1 byte at a time.
 I searched for it and found out a way of merging each 1 byte with atoi() function and managed to solve it.

+## My opinion
+I'd like to make a tuner by programming the code for measuring the frequency on my own, without a library like this one.